Pepejsc/ReviewsProject/README.md

 # ReviewsProject
-Here's a simple README for your Reviews Project based on the [provided link](https://pepejsc.github.io/ReviewsProject/):

----

 # Reviews Project

 Welcome to the Reviews Project!
-This project allows you to browse, add, and manage reviews for various products.
+This project allows you to browse.

 ## Live Demo